Mikhail Mishustin: COVID-19 pandemic

 On 27 March, as a follow-up to Putin's address to the nation, Mishustin ordered all reservations at pensions or holiday houses to be cancelled from 28 March to 1 June, recommended regional authorities to close all the pistes at resorts for the same period, instructed them to force all the public eating places (except for delivery services) to suspend activities from 28 March to 5 April, and recommend the citizens to refrain from travelling.

 On 30 March, as Moscow and Moscow Oblast declared a lockdown, Mishustin urged all regions to follow the example and take similar measures.
 He also announced a bill that would raise fines for breaching quarantine requirements.
 On 1 April, Mishustin and the Minister of Communications Maxut Shadayev announced creating a system of tracking quarantine violation based on data of mobile network operators.
 Violators will receive a text message, and if they breach it systematically, the information will be sent to the police.

-After testing positive for COVID-19 on 30 April, he suggested to President Putin that his deputy Andrey Belousov be appointed to take over for him as the acting Prime Minister.
+After testing positive for COVID-19 on 30 April, he suggested to President Putin that his deputy Andrey Belousov be appointed to take over for him as the acting prime minister.
 Putin signed a decree to that effect, appointing Belousov to the role on an acting basis, following Mishustin's recommendation.
-After recovering, Mishustin resumed discharging his duties as Prime Minister on 19 May, following Putin signing a decree permitting him to do so.
+After recovering, Mishustin resumed discharging his duties as prime minister on 19 May, following Putin signing a decree permitting him to do so.
 He was the highest-ranking Russian official and the second head of government in the world (after British PM Boris Johnson) to become infected with the virus.

 Economic recovery plan

-On 1 June 2020, Mishustin announced that a national plan to restore the economy, employment and income of the population after the coronavirus pandemic is ready and on 2 June he presented the plan to President Putin.
-The plan includes 3 stages, 9 sections, 30 priority areas and about 500 events.
-According to the plan, the recovery of the economy was given one and a half years - until the end of 2021.
-The goals of the plan are to achieve sustainable growth in real incomes, reduce the unemployment rate to less than 5%, and ensure that GDP growth rates are at least 2.5% per year.
+On 1 June 2020, Mishustin announced that a national plan to restore the economy, employment and income of the population after the coronavirus pandemic was ready and on 2 June he presented the plan to President Putin.
+The plan included 3 stages, 9 sections, 30 priority areas and about 500 events.
+According to the plan, the recovery of the economy was given one and a half years – until the end of 2021.
+The goals of the plan were to achieve sustainable growth in real incomes, reduce the unemployment rate to less than 5%, and ensure that GDP growth rates are at least 2.5% per year.